securityfirst/tent-content/contents_en/tools/veracrypt/beginner/veracrypt.md

 **Step 13**. **Click** **\[Format\]** to begin creating your standard volume.

-**Note:** The default value ("FAT") will work for most people and is compatible with Windows, Mac OS X and Linux computers.
+**Note:** The default value ("FAT") will work for most people and is compatible with Windows, Mac OS and Linux computers.
 However, if you intend to store files that are larger than 4 GB (for a single file), then you will have to select a different file system type. **NTFS** will work on **Windows** computers and most Linux computers.

 VeraCrypt is now ready to create a _standard encrypted volume within a container file_.
 If you move your mouse within the _VeraCrypt Volume Creation Wizard_ window, it will produce random data that will help strengthen the encryption.